KittyGiraudel/site/_posts/2020-12-01-a11y-advent-calendar.md

 </figure>

 I’m fortunate that macOS provides this out of the box.
 Some people rely on assistive technologies for a similar feature.
 Note that screen magnifying techniques are ten times more common than usage of screen-readers, so it’s not an edge case that can easily be omitted.
 AxessLab has a good [post about considering screen magnifiers](https://axesslab.com/make-site-accessible-screen-magnifiers/).

+## Day 14: Captions

+Whether it’s for videos on the internet or cinematics in video games, captions are an essential accessibility feature.
+Note that we are talking about “closed captions” here, which are not about translating content—these are subtitles.

+For hard-of-hearing and deaf people of course, but also for people for whom processing audio might not be possible (such as those without headphones in a loud environment) or overwhelming (which can be the case for people on the autistic spectrum).
+They are also very handy for non-native speakers for whom understanding content might be easier when seeing it written rather than just spoken out.

+It turns out that authoring good captions is actually surprisingly difficult, and the quality from source to source greatly varies.
+Here is a collection of tips to make captions as useful as possible:

+- Captions should usually live in the safe area of a 16:9 screen resolution, at the bottom of the screen.
+They might be temporarily moved when obscuring relevant visual content such as embedded text.

+- Captions are meant to be read, and therefore their size matter.
+They should be big enough to be readable at most distances but not too big that they would need to be refreshed too often.

+- Like for any text content, contrast is key.
+The ideal colors for captions on a solid dark background are white, yellow and cyan.
+Colors can also be used to denote different speakers within a conversation, which can really help understanding.

+- The length of captions should be kept short (~40 characters) and the text should not stick to the sides since differences in screen calibrating could cut the edges off.
+A caption should usually not exceed 2, maybe 3 lines.

+- Captions should be displayed for 1 or 2 seconds and changes of captions should come with a brief (200—300ms) uncaptioned pause to make sure the reader can acknowledge a change of text even when lines look alike (length, etc.).

+- Language-specific typographic rules should be respected.
+Words should be broken where possible according to the language they are depicted in, and sentences should be split on punctuation as much as possible.

+- Special care can be taken to make sure not to spoil upcoming events before they appear on screen.
+Nothing like knowing what happens before it actually does because the caption was too revealing.

+- Important sound effects and subtility (such as tone, emotions, loudness, music…) should be explicitly mentioned.
+Same thing if the sound/dialogue comes from something off-screen.

+As you can see, there are a lot of things to consider to make captions accessible.
+Some content might be easier to caption that others (single speaker, few editorial cuts, no sound effects or music…).
+The more attention is devoted to captions, the more accessible the content becomes.
+It is particularly critical when the main content of a given page or product is provided through videos (movie, series, screencasts…).